vikramkh/course-website-16fa/index.md

 ---
 <div class="alert alert-info">
 The final project has been released.
-Milestone 1 will be due by midnight on <b>Wednesday, October 19</b>.
+Milestone 1 will be due by midnight on <b>Tuesday, November 1</b>.
 </div>

 <div class="alert alert-info">